AlexanderKud/Point_Search_JLP/README.md

 Requires C/C++ GMP Library to be installed. <a href="https://gmplib.org">https://gmplib.org</a>
 Requires C/C++ OpenMP Library to be installed. <a href="https://www.openmp.org">https://www.openmp.org</a>

+generate_bloom.cpp
+- batch addition
+- batch inversion
+- calculating just x coordinate for the batch - 1
+- calculating x,y for the last of the batch entry (used as the next startPoint)

 generate_bloom2.cpp
 JLP Batch Reference Logic:
 - batch addition/subtraction